by Wendy McCool Lewis with photo by Anemone Rueger

 The Church of the Holy Blood sits along this square.
 Every year on Ascension Day, which is 40 days after Easter, Bruges holds the “Heilig Bloedprocessie.”
 A phial containing drops of Christ’s blood, the relic of the church, is paraded through the town streets in the Holy Procession.
 This 800-year-old tradition involves many town members dressing in medieval and biblical costumes and is one of the city’s most popular events.

-Bruges quietly rests 45 minutes west of Brussels along the Belgian coast, approximately a 4 1/2 hour drive from Ramstein and the Kaiserslautern military community.
+Bruges quietly rests 45 minutes west of Brussels along the Belgian coast, approximately a 4 1/2 hour drive from Ramstein and the Kaiserslautern military community, not much further from Wiesbaden and about 6 hours from Stuttgart.
 This small town, which began with the building of a castle in swamplands during the 9th century, is now a cherished United Nations Educational, Scientific and Cultural Organization World Heritage site and is visited by numerous tourists throughout the summer.